congson95dev/k8s/README.md

 We gonna use that k8s-web-to-nginx.yaml to create another k8s deployment and service for k8s-web-to-nginx folder

-Do the same for nginx
+Do the same for nginx (check nginx.yaml)